 - Courts sometimes order an independent custody evaluation to aid in their decision.

 There is much at stake when courts become involved in child custody arrangements.
-Parents typically need the counsel of an experienced child custody lawyer when going through this process, particularly if there extraneous factors such as drug addictions or previous criminal histories.
+Parents typically need the counsel of an experienced child custody lawyer when going through this process, particularly if there are extraneous factors such as drug addictions or previous criminal histories.

 Do You Need Help with Child Custody Arrangements?

-It can be be difficult to navigate child custody laws without the right help.
+It can be difficult to navigate child custody laws without the right help.
 At JacksonWhite Law, we not only provide that help, but also a compassionate understanding for your situation.
 We work diligently to explore legal solutions that have your – and your family’s – best interests in mind.